deon

 listName [list Value 1, listValue2]

-Each list item can be a string
+Each list item can be a string, a list, or a map.

-A list item can be an empty string
+A list item can be an empty string:

 listName [